A regularity theory for random elliptic operators: Proof of the regularity theory

-Following \cite{Avellaneda-Lin-87}, we recover the improvement (\ref{F.1}) for $a$-harmonic functions as a perturbation of a result for $a_{\ho}$-harmonic functions.
-We thus start with recalling classical regularity results for $a_{\ho}$-harmonic functions $u(x)$ in $B_R$: in terms of inner regularity, we need
+Following~\cite{Avellaneda-Lin-87}, we recover the improvement (\ref{F.1}) for $a$-harmonic functions as a perturbation of a result for $a_{\ho}$-harmonic functions.
+By a scaling argument, we may assume $R=1$.
+To ease notation, we also assume $\fint_{B_1}(\phi,\sigma)=0$.